hnamitha1/CV/README.md

 #### Team player

--Pair programmed daily at Makers Academy to solve coding problems and teach each other the curriculum.
+- Pair programmed daily at Makers Academy to solve coding problems and teach each other the curriculum.
--I think I am very patient, I keep myself calm and perform effectively under pressure and have good listening skills.
+- I think I am very patient, I keep myself calm and perform effectively under pressure and have good listening skills.
--I am very friendly and have always found the greatest rewards can be found working with others, as the perspectives and insights gained can be incredibly valuable.
+- I am very friendly and have always found the greatest rewards can be found working with others, as the perspectives and insights gained can be incredibly valuable.

 ## Experience